Search the registry

 CREATE TABLE tool_listings (

-definition_hash VARCHAR(64) NOT NULL, -- points to tool_definitions.content_hash
+definition_hash VARCHAR(71) NOT NULL,

 provider_domain VARCHAR(255) NOT NULL,